shiyu3169/MSIMBO-Assignment/README.md

 # MSIMBO-Assignment

-This is a project about making a web maker that allowing users to generate website without coding
+This is a web maker that allowing users to generate website without coding skills

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.